On uniqueness of KP soliton structures

 \begin{lem}[Uniqueness of exponentially growing Airy solutions] Let $m_1,m_2>0$.
 There is a unique solution $u$ of

 and it is given by

 \end{lem} \begin{proof} The existence is exactly given by the explicit formula.
 Let us see the uniqueness, which is equivalent to prove that

 has solution $u=0.$ Assume $x>0$.
-Thanks to the exponential bound on $x$ for $\Theta$, this is obtained by simply taking Laplace transform, solving the corresponding obtained ODE, and using the uniqueness of the inverse Laplace transform in the exponentially growing class of solutions.
-The remaining case $x<0$ is proved similarly by changing $u(t,x)$ by $u(t,-x)$. \end{proof}
+Thanks to the exponential bound on $x$ for $\Theta$, this is obtained by simply taking the Laplace transform, solving the corresponding obtained ODE, and using the uniqueness of the inverse Laplace transform in the exponentially growing class of solutions.
+The remaining case $x<0$ is proved similarly by changing $u(t,x)$ to $u(t,-x)$. \end{proof}